AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 **CloudN Login Password: Aviatrix123#**

-After this initial login, if you see the screen the screen below.
+After this initial login, if you see the screen below:

 |image40|